-b) Provided that effective gusset plates, as defined in S18.4.2, are fitted (see Figures 4a and 4b), when calculating the section modulus of corrugations at the lower end (cross-section \odot in Figures 4a and 4b), the area of flange plates, in cm2, may be increased by $(7h_gt_f)$ where:
+b) Provided that effective gusset plates, as defined in S18.4.2, are fitted (see Figures 4a and 4b), when calculating the section modulus of corrugations at the lower end (cross-section 1 in Figures 4a and 4b), the area of flange plates, in cm2, may be increased by $(7h_at_f)$ where:

-h_g = height of gusset plate in m, see Figures 4a and 4b, not to be taken greater than $\left(\frac{10}{7}s{gu}\right)$ s{gu} = width of the gusset plates, in m t_f = net flange thickness, in mm, based on the as built condition.

-c) If the corrugation webs are welded to a sloping stool top plate which have an angle not less than 45° with the horizontal plane, the section modulus of the corrugations may be calculated considering the corrugation webs fully effective.
+h_g = height of gusset plate in m, see Figures 4a and 4b, not to be taken greater than $\left(\frac{10}{7}s{gu}\right)$ s{qu} = width of the gusset plates, in m c) If the corrugation webs are welded to a sloping stool top plate which have an angle not less than 45° with the horizontal plane, the section modulus of the corrugations may be calculated considering the corrugation webs fully effective.
 In case effective gusset plates are fitted, when calculating the section modulus of corrugations the area of flange plates may be increased as specified in b) above.
 No credit can be given to shedder plates only.